tommasomoretti/nameless-analytics/README.md

 ## How it works
-Here a basic schema and explanation of how Nameless Analytics works.
+Here a basic schema and a brief explanation of how Nameless Analytics works.

 ![Nameless Analytics Schema](https://github.com/user-attachments/assets/cc837ffe-d3bf-4168-a87f-077f9f2ea847)